Need a great gift for someone who loves to travel? Here are 15 things that would make great gifts for travelers to get you started:

-I recommend sticking to western languages for phrasebooks because if you pick up a Mandarin (Chinese) phrasebook, for example, it might just make your head hurt and you’ll never want to look at it again.
-Some languages aren’t mean to be learned through a phrasebook.
+I recommend sticking to western languages for phrasebooks because if you pick up a Mandarin (Chinese) phrasebook, for example, it might just make your head hurt, and you’ll never want to look at it again.
+Some languages aren’t meant to be learned through a phrasebook.
 However, if you stick to western languages (those easier for English speakers to pronounce), you should have a good shot at learning some things that will help you on your way.

 A good backpack is a necessity for any traveler.